psifx/psifx/docs/pages/text.md

 prompt: |
     user: ...
 parser:
-    start_flag: "ANSWER:"
+    start_after: "ANSWER:"
-    lowercase: True
+    to_lower: True
-    expected_labels:
+    expect:
         - "yes"
         - "no"
 ```
 You have the following options:
-- start_flag: If specified only keep the message after the last instance of start_flag.
+- start_after: Only keep the message after the last instance of the specified text.
-- lowercase: If True, change the output to lowercase (it is applied after start_flag).
+- to_lower: If True, change the output to lowercase (takes effect subsequently to  start_after).
-- expected_labels: When the output is not one of the expected labels prints an error message.
+- expect: When the final output is not one of the expected labels prints an error message.